YossiGruner-Unity3d/go-timeouts-retries-example/README.md

 4. **Circuit Breaker**: Implement a circuit breaker pattern to temporarily halt retries when repeated failures occur, allowing systems to recover and preventing continuous retries during degraded states.

+### Circuit Breakers:

+1. **Protection from Repeated Failures**: Use a circuit breaker to prevent repeated calls to a failing service or component, reducing load and allowing systems to recover.

+2. **Graceful Handling of Failures**: Circuit breakers allow you to gracefully degrade functionality during system outages, offering fallback options to maintain a smoother user experience.

+3. **Monitoring and Metrics**: Implement circuit breakers with monitoring and metrics to track the health of services, enabling informed decisions about retry attempts.

 ## Libraries for Timeouts and Retries

 **Timeout Libraries:**